The Better Business Buddies

 After Rye Country Day, Gary Benerofe went to Yale, where he was an Economics major and a member of the golf team.
 He earned his MBA in Digital Media/Finance from UCLA Anderson School of Management.

 He stayed in Los Angeles.
 “I tried to be a musician after business school,” he said.
 For several years, he was a technology-focused investment banker at EMI, the record label conglomerate.
 In 2006, he came back to New York and worked in his family’s real estate business.
+He knew How to Value a Business.
 He stepped in to help Dan with forensic accounting.

 In 2012, when Mediaspa’s founder and CEO Jim Gurfein fell extremely ill and Dan, who was extremely close to him, was struggling to do everything, Gary joined the company.